ArturoDent/find-and-transform/README.md

 <br/>

-This extension will generate a command for each of the settings, they will appear as, e.g., "Uppercase Keywords" in the Command Palette.
+This extension will generate a command for each of the settings, they will appear as, e.g., "Find-Transform: Uppercase Keywords" in the Command Palette.

 Examples of possible keybindings (in your `keybindings.json`):